Visa history of Russia

-The visa history of Russia deals with the requirements, in different historical epochs, that a foreign national had to meet in order to obtain a visa or entry permit, to enter and stay in the country.
+The visa history of Russia deals with previous requirements of foreign nationals to enter Russia, that are no longer in effect.

 Kievan Rus'

-Initially in Rus', allowing the entry of foreigners was fixed according to customary law.
-As a rule, the following categories of foreigners were granted admittance: merchants and travelers, mercenary soldiers, and, after the adoption of Christianity, priests, painters, and artisans engaged in the construction of churches.
+In Kievan Rus', entry of foreigners was fixed according to customary law.
+As a rule, the following categories of foreigners were granted admittance: merchants and travelers, mercenary soldiers, and, after the Christianization of Kievan Rus', priests, painters, and artisans engaged in the construction of churches.

 In the tenth century, Rus' concluded treaties establishing procedural rules.
 The most notable of these was the Treaty with Byzantium in 911, concluded by Oleg of Novgorod, according to which a Russian who committed crimes in the Byzantine Empire, was sent for punishment to Rus, and a Greek was sent to Byzantium.
 Their property was subject to confiscation.

 Russkaya Pravda, the legal code of Rus', accorded foreigners equal rights with Russian citizens.

 Grand Duchy of Moscow

 Russkaya Pravda was also the main act regulating the status of foreign nationals in the Grand Duchy of Moscow.

 Other highlights of the formation of the legal regime governing the entry, stay, residence, and movement of foreigners in the territory of Russia for the purpose of trade were treaties—between Novgorod and Sweden, the Treaty of Nöteborg (1323); and between Novgorod and Norway, the Treaty of Novgorod (1326)—allowing merchants of these countries to move freely along the Neva River.

 During this period, foreigners entering Russia were issued a special document to travel across the country, the Proezjaya Gramota (Russian: Проезжая Грамота, English: Charter for journey).